 • Mobilise people to take evidence-informed action to improve lives and reduce wellbeing inequalities, and establish cultures where improvements in wellbeing are valued, meaningful and ambitious.

-We focus on where we can make the biggest difference, based on current knowledge, expertise and networks:
+Our focus was on where we can make the biggest difference:

 1. National wellbeing methods and measures